This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

-The amount of bowel movements a day that someone should have varies from person to person, so there is not one specific number that is considered completely “normal”; however, most experts agree that it’s important to go to the bathroom at least three or more times per week at a minimum.
+The amount of bowel movements a day that someone should have varies from person to person, so there is not one specific number that is considered completely “normal.”
+However, most experts agree that it’s important to go to the bathroom at least three or more times per week at a minimum.
 Any less than this indicates that you are constipated.
-(1)

 What should my poop look like?

 When you do go to the bathroom, it’s ideal to have a poop that is all connected in one long, smooth “S” shape.
-Poops like this develop when you’re eating enough fiber and drinking plenty of water or other hydrating liquids which lubricates your bowels.
+Poops like this develop when you eat enough fiber and drink plenty of water or other hydrating liquids, which lubricates your bowels.